Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Object properties control the appearance and behavior of objects, and are used to organize a drawing.
 Every object has general properties including its layer, color, linetype, linetype scale, lineweight, transparency, and plot style.
 In addition, objects have properties that are specific to their type.15 déc.
 2015

-INTERESTING: How to grade in civil 3d?
+INTERESTING: How to fix license error in autocad 2018?

 What are the types of hatching?